svn2github/dotnetzip/Readme.txt

 ---------------------------------

 Check the examples included in this package for simple apps that show how to read and write zip files.
-The basic model is as simple as:
+The simplest way to create a zipfile looks like this:

       using(ZipFile zip= new ZipFile(args[0]))
       {
         zip.AddFile(filename);
 	zip.Save();
+      }

+The simplest way to Extract all the entries from a zipfile looks like this:
+      using (ZipFile zip = ZipFile.Read(args[0]))
+      {
+        zip.ExtractAll(args[1]);
       }

 About Directory Paths